What is Common Data Service?

-The Common Data Service allows you to securely store and manage data which is used in apps you've developed or apps from Microsoft and app providers.
-Data within the Common Data Service is stored within a set of standard and custom entities.
-An entity is a set of fields used to store data similarly to a table within a database.
-After your data is stored you can use Microsoft PowerApps to build rich applications using your data:
+Common Data Service lets you securely store and manage data that's used by business applications.
+Data within Common Data Service is stored within a set of entities.
+An entity is a set of records used to store data, similar to how a table stores data within a database.
+Common Data Service includes a base set of standard entities that cover typical scenarios, but you can also create custom entities specific to your organization and populate them with data using Power Query.
+App makers can then use Power Apps to build rich applications using this data.

-Why use the Common Data Service for Apps?
+Why use Common Data Service?

 - Easy to manage – Both the metadata and data are stored in the cloud.
 You don't need to worry about the details of how they're stored.